This brochure describes the flood

 Previous flood information for the Nicholson River is limited.
 Peak heights are available since the early 1970's for some of the gauging stations however for most stations records range for between 15 to 20 years.

 The Bureau of Meteorology operates a flood warning system for the Nicholson River based on a rainfall and river height observations network shown on the map.
-The network consists of a number of volunteer rainfall and river height observers, who forward observations by telephone when the initial flood height has been exceeded at their station, as well as two automatic telephone telemetry stations at Riversleigh and at Gregory Downs, operated by Queenslands Department of Environment and Resource Management.
+The network consists of a number of volunteer rainfall and river height observers, who forward observations by telephone when the initial flood height has been exceeded at their station, as well as two automatic telephone telemetry stations at Riversleigh and at Gregory Downs, operated by Queenslands Department of Natural Resources and Mines.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Gulf Rivers, including the Nicholson River, during flood events.
 Qualitative flood forecasts are issued when moderate flood levels are likely to be exceeded.

-More detailed flood information may be available from Burke Shire Council and Doomadgee Aboriginal Shire Council.
+More detailed flood information may be available from Burke Shire and Doomadgee Aboriginal Shire Councils.

 Flood Warnings and Bulletins